 Dr Seuss Day is celebrated on the 2nd March each year.
 While in the USA this day is celebrated as Read Across America Day, the 2nd of March marks Dr Seuss’s birthday.
 Wherever you are from or which ever event you choose it celebrate, it is the perfect opportunity to promote the wonderful written creations of the very clever Dr Seuss.

 This display is a work in progress.
 So far, I have added the wording, bunting, a tree made from book leaves, vines and a lighthouse.
-Still to be added are some key words in the clouds (escape, explore, adventure, freedom, retreat) and giant flowers, which our students will make in the makerspace.
+There are some key words in the clouds (escape, explore, adventure, freedom, retreat) and giant flowers, which our students made in the makerspace under the guidance of one of our very clever librarians.
 The inspiration for this display comes from a combination of the image from the Alice in Wonderland movie posters and the Pinkalicious books by Victoria Kann.

 2017 marks 30 Years of Where’s Wally.
 We decided this momentous occasion called for celebration.

 They were also offering a limited supply of free party packs, including balloons, a large Wally standee, a huge poster, activity sheets and stickers!
 We were fortunate to be sent one of the party packs.
 You can see the giant Where’s Wally poster and the Wally standee in the picture to the left.

 Book Week 2017 – Competition Ideas